alecramsay/pg/docs/_pages/method.markdown

 -   TODO: Consolidate -- What is the one-liner on what this does?
 -   TODO: Complete -- Ditto

-Alec used this solution in Step 4 of the overall workflow described [here](workflow.markdown).
+Alec used this solution in Step 2 of the overall workflow described [here](./_pages/workflow.markdown).